 WHAT TO DO:

 Mexico City’s main square.
 Before the Spaniard colonization, it was the main ceremonial center in the Aztec city of Tenochtitlan.
 Today there is a cathedral and national palace, surrounded by the financial district.
 On a quiet day you can stand in the center and really take in just how big this plaza is, but if you’re lucky, you’ll be in town for some event that’s held in the plaza.
 My first time here, was to celebrate El Grito, the plaza was beyond lit, like a Mexican wedding but a million times better.
 Grab a drink at the Gran hotel, and enjoy sipping it out on a balcony overlooking the square.

-Xochimilco, the Venice of Mexico.
+The Venice of Mexico.
 This has been on my to-do list for some time.
 Here you can rent a long boat and have someone steer it through a lake.
 The bigger the party the better.
 Make sure to bring plenty of food, drinks, and a portable speaker.
 You can bring your own food and drinks (alcohol too) or you can buy from local vendors.
 It’s a fun place to spend a few hours with good company, celebrating any occasion.

-Teotihuacan sitting in the valley of Mexico, is the ancient Mesoamerican city.
+Sitting in the valley of Mexico, is the ancient Mesoamerican city.
 Consisting of the moon pyramid, sun pyramid and the Avenue of the dead, this ancient site is worth the visit and drive.
 During one of our Uber trips, the driver offered to take us to the pyramids and he can give us a tour.
 He gave us a great deal and he did an amazing job.
 Teotihuacan is breathtaking and the photos really don’t capture just how big the pyramids are.
 It may seem scary but take the time to go up to the top of the pyramid, the view is worth it.
 It’s an indescribable feeling to be standing at the base of each pyramid or when walking down the Avenue is the Dead.
 I just kept thinking how incredibly smart and powerful were our ancestors, all the while so mysterious.

 The iconic blue house is located in Coyoacán.
 Her home is gorgeous and persevered very well.
 You can find her paints and paint brushes, sketches and see first hand the details inside her home.
 The first time I went, we didn’t need to buy tickets beforehand.
 We were able to buy them the same day and there was no line.
 Now you have to buy them in advance because it has become very popular.
 So popular that the will call line wraps around the house and down the street.
 Once inside you’ll need to buy a sticker to wear inorder to take photos inside the home.

-Palacio de Bellas Artes has hosted some of the most notable events in music, dance, theatre, opera and literature and has held important exhibitions of painting, sculpture and photography.
+Has hosted some of the most notable events in music, dance, theatre, opera and literature and has held important exhibitions of painting, sculpture and photography.
 The best view is from the Sears building across the street.
 Take the elevator to the top floor.
 You’ll need to purchase something from the cafe in order to go out to the balcony.

-La Villa de Guadalupe, one of the most important places in Mexico City.
+One of the most important places in Mexico City.
 This is where the Virgin Mary appeared on a cloak of Saint Juan Diego Cuauhtlatoatzin.
 Many travel far to see the cloak first hnd.
 In the 20s a vase of flowers was placed at the altar inside the church.
 Inside the vase was a bomb that destroyed the interior yet the cloak was untouched.
 The old basilica is now attached to the newer one, which was recreated because the original basilica was sinking.
 Today you can still see the tilt of the original basilica

 WHAT TO WEAR: